dianacordun/ExLibris/README.md

 📚 ExLibris presents a creative yet easy-to-understand solution to the problems readers face in observing their reading patterns.
-The application allows users to start reading sessions, add what books they want to their library, and promotes an organized approach to reading, be it for academic or entertainment purposes.
+The application allows users to start reading sessions, add what books they want to their library and promotes an organized approach to reading, be it for academic or entertainment purposes.
 More than that, ExLibris offers a feeling of accomplishment to its users, allowing them to observe their progress with each book they read.
 The element